aerthurg/my-dotfiles/README.md

 # My Dotfiles

 In this repository I'm managing the dotfiles I use to setup my entire development workflow using three main applications, namely: a) Alacritty; b) Zellij; and c) Neovim.
-I use this setup to code mainly in HTML, CSS, JavaScript and Python, so expect LSPs cofigured for liting, formatting, and completion for these languages.
+I use this setup to code mainly in HTML, CSS, JavaScript and PHP, so expect LSPs cofigured for liting, formatting, and completion for these languages.
 Additionally, I use this entire setup on Pop!_OS, which is a Ubuntu-based linux distribution, so for porting it to MacOS or Windows, do your own research (it should be quite easy).

 # Table of Contents
 + Alacritty Installation and Setup